cartesi/rollups-node/README.md

 Please review our [LICENSE](LICENSE) file for the Apache 2.0 license and also the [third party licenses](THIRD_PARTY_LICENSES.md) file for information on third-party software licenses.

 Note: This component currently has dependencies licensed under the GNU LGPL, version 3, so you should treat this component as a whole as being under the LGPL version 3.
 But all Cartesi-written code in this component is licensed under the Apache License, version 2, and can be used independently under the Apache v2 license.

+The Cartesi Machine emulator is a dynamic library in its own package.
+A recipient can replace it without a new build of the node. go-ethereum is statically linked into every binary.
+Only its library packages are used, that is, everything outside `cmd/`.
+The complete source of this project is in this repository under Apache 2.0.
+To build the node against a different go-ethereum, add a `replace` directive for `github.com/ethereum/go-ethereum` to `go.mod` and run `make build`.
+The full text of the LGPL-3.0 and the GPL-3.0 is in [licenses/](licenses).